Consider this

 We know better.
 We can dream better.
 And we must be and do better.

-One thought on “Consider this
+2 thoughts on “Consider this

 1. Beautiful words from a person of good upbringing.
 Randy reminded me of my good University of New Orleans College of Public and Urban Studies doctoral program schoolmate, Jake.
 His first teaching job was in St. Cloud, MN.
 Meeting his parents and his wife, they exemplified what Randy’s message expressed.
 Good people with open minds who selfesslive live as role models for the rest of us.